kirisky/timingsystem/README.md

   * [Directory Structure](#directory-structure)
   * [Reference](#reference)

-## Picture of logic
+## Picture of Logic
 This is the logic of the project.
 <!-- ![Logic](./Docs/Images/DragonTrainers.svg) -->
 ![Logic](./docs/imgs/TimingSystem-Flowchat.png)

 ## Usage (Tested on Linux)

-First of all, clone the project into your $GOPATH.
-Usually, it is in /home/yourusername/go/src in linux.
+First of all, clone the project into your `$GOPATH`.
+Usually, it is in `/home/yourusername/go/src` in linux.
 After then, clone the project, like the following:
 ```go
 git clone https://github.com/kirisky/timingsystem.git